Natalie-cho/heart_disease_predictor/README.md

   - pyppeteer
 ```

-We have included two options for reproducing the same resuls using this repository:
+We have included two options for reproducing the same results using this repository:
 1. **Using make**
 2. **Using interactive commands**

 Regardless of the method you choose, the pipeline steps are the same.
-The only difference is that using make will run all the steps automatically, while using interactive commands will require you to run each step manually.
+The only difference is that using make will run all the steps automatically while using interactive commands will require you to run each step manually.
-Below is a depiction of the pipeline steps (renderred by Github support for [Mermaid](https://github.com/mermaid-js/mermaid)):
+Below is a depiction of the pipeline steps (rendered by Github support for [Mermaid](https://github.com/mermaid-js/mermaid)):

 ```mermaid
 stateDiagram-v2